Willoughby Bertie, 3rd Earl of Abingdon1

 M, #12623, b.
 16 January 1739/40, d.
 26 September 1799

-Willoughby Bertie, 4th Earl of Abingdon was educated at Westminster, London, England.1 He was educated at Geneva, Switzerland.1 He succeeded to the title of 4th Earl of Abingdon, Berkshire [E., 1682] on 10 June 1760.1 He succeeded to the title of 8th Lord Norreys, of Rycote on 10 June 1760.
-He held the office of High Steward of Abingdon and Wallingford in 1761.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, in 1761 with a Master of Arts (M.A.).1 G.E.C. states that "he was sentenced in the King's Bench to some month's imprisonment for libelling an attorney named Sermon."1
+He was educated at Westminster, London, EnglandG.1 He was educated at Geneva, SwitzerlandG.1 He succeeded as the 8th Lord Norris [E., 1572] on 10 June 1760.2 He succeeded as the 4th Earl of Abingdon, Berkshire [E., 1682] on 10 June 1760.1 He held the office of High Steward of Abingdon and Wallingford in 1761.1 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1761 with a Master of Arts (M.A.)1 G.E.C. states that "he was sentenced in the King's Bench to some month's imprisonment for libelling an attorney named Sermon."1

-Walpole describes him as "a singular young man, not quite devoid of parts, but rough and wrong-headed, extremely underbred but warmly honest."1 Lord Charlemont writes of him, "a man of genius, but eccentric and irregular almost to madness."1 He has an extensive biographical entry in the Dictionary of National Biography.2
+Walpole describes him as "a singular young man, not quite devoid of parts, but rough and wrong-headed, extremely underbred but warmly honest."1 Lord Charlemont writes of him, "a man of genius, but eccentric and irregular almost to madness."1 He has an extensive biographical entry in the Dictionary of National Biography.3

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 48.
 Hereinafter cited as The Complete Peerage.

-- [S18] Matthew H.C.G., editor, Dictionary of National Biography on CD-ROM (Oxford, U.K.: Oxford University Press, 1995), reference "Bertie, Willoughby".
+3. [S18] Matthew H.C.G., editor, Dictionary of National Biography on CD-ROM (Oxford, U.K.: Oxford University Press, 1995), reference "Bertie, Willoughby".
 Hereinafter cited as Dictionary of National Biography.

-Charlotte Warren1
+Charlotte Anne Emily Warren1

-F, #12624, d.
+F, #12624, b. circa 1750, d.
 28 January 1794

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 48.
 Hereinafter cited as The Complete Peerage.

 Montagu Bertie, 5th Earl of Abingdon1